I entwine disparate themes and materials such as industrial paraphernalia with natural elements, poetry and esoterica in my compositions.

-With regard to sculpting - Sourcing materials from contextually relevant habitats, I create frameworks for progression which are advanced by the contributions of people, creatures, and natural elements.
-It is my work’s connection to an external consciousness which challenges it and keeps it alive.
+My engagement pieces begin by sourcing resources from contextually relevant habitats.
+I create frameworks for progression which are advanced by the contributions of people, creatures, and other forces.
+It is the work’s connection to an external consciousness which challenges it and keeps it alive.
 It is empathetic to its gallery.
-Though it does not have a heart beat per se, many of the pieces are living, in that they are in a constant state of growth or change, with any force potentially modifying what a previous one has done.
-In this way it validates and encourages a flux in experience, rather than providing a singular ossified bed.
+Though it does not have a heart beat per se, many of the pieces are living, in that they are in a constant state of growth or change, with any energy potentially modifying the work in unpredictable ways.
+In this way it validates and encourages a flux in experience, rather than providing a final, singular, ossified bed.

 Jenny Smith (b.
 1981 Victoria, BC, Canada) grew up in Calgary in the 80s and early 90s before eventually relocating back to the coast.
 As a child her father worked as a guard at SpyHill Prison and a stone mason seasonally, while her mother encouraged her to memorize poetry from the likes of John Donne and Emily Dickenson.
 Her parents discouraged art school and so when she graduated high school she returned to Calgary briefly working at a sawmill.
 Searching for more she moved to Whitehorse and worked as a bartender at the Gold Pan Saloon kickstarting a nomadic five years behind the bar in Northern BC, until she became pregnant with her first child and transitioned to working as a paralegal.